Skip to main content

 Brain tumors are no laughing matter... but sometimes laughter can be the best medicine.

-Join us on Tuesday, October 14, for our annual comedy night fundraiser in support of pediatric brain tumor research.
-The event draws 300 attendees from New York City and the surrounding areas to enjoy performances by famous comedians, including Jim Gaffigan in 2018, special Tony-Award winner, Freestyle Love Supreme in 2021, Jordan Klepper and Roy Wood Jr. from The Daily Show in 2022, Michael Kosta in 2023, and comedic illusionist Josh Beckerman in 2024, among many others.
-Brooke Baldwin will return as our emcee, and comedian Chris DiStefano, who just returned from hosting Jimmy Kimmel Live, is first to join the lineup!
-We will share more information about the performers soon.
+Join us on Thursday, October 22, for our annual comedy night fundraiser in support of pediatric brain tumor research.
+The event draws 300 attendees from New York City and the surrounding areas to enjoy performances by famous comedians while helping support critical research for pediatric brain tumors.
+Previous performers included Jim Gaffigan, Jessica Kirson, special Tony-Award winner, Freestyle Love Supreme, Jordan Klepper, Roy Wood Jr., Michael Kosta and Josh Johnson, among many more.
+The 2026 lineup is being finalized and we will have more details to share soon!

 This unique event is essential in supporting the important research of Dr. Jeffrey Greenfield and Dr. Mark Souweidane.
 They co-founded the Children’s Brain Tumor Project at Weill Cornell Medicine to enable the scientific discovery of safer, more effective treatment options.
 This event is critical in funding this groundbreaking research that will improve outcomes for all children diagnosed with brain tumors.
 It is the support of generous sponsors and ticket holders who bring HOPE to these children and their families facing the heartbreaking diagnosis of a brain tumor.